transferzero/api-documentation/transaction-flow.md

 ```

 ##### XOF::Bank
-Currently in beta phase.
-We currently offer this in Senegal and Benin.
+Please note that XOF::Bank payouts are currently in beta phase.
+At this time, we offer payouts to accounts in Senegal and Benin only.

 ```javascript
 "details" : {